javitocor/Coding-Challenges---repl.it/README.md

 ### Usage

-- Go to repl.it website and try to solve all the coding challenges in Ruby the programming language.
+- Go to repl.it website and try to solve all the coding challenges in Ruby programming language.

 ## Author